The Argyle

 A New York City pick for evenings that may run late

 The first decision is occasion fit.
-This is not the choice to evaluate around an unverified view, entrance, seating format, or specific room setup.
+This is not the choice to pick for a particular view, entrance, seating format, or specific room setup.
 For a different kind of night out, Good Behavior or Rose Bar may make more sense.
-The stronger case here is a more contained evening: a Caribbean-influenced point of view, a smart-casual dress code, and hours that run from 5 PM to 1 AM on open nights.
+The stronger case here is a more contained evening: a Caribbean-influenced point of view, a smart-casual dress code, hours that run from 5 PM to 1 AM on open nights.

 Where it fits against other New York City evening options